 There are a number of factors to consider when choosing a financial advisor, but determining if they’re a fiduciary is one of the most important.
 While Regulation Best Interest provides more assurance that all advisors are working in your best interest, the fiduciary rule is the most-stringent standard, and fiduciaries provide the most reassurance that you’re getting your best advice possible.

-So, how do you find a financial advisor who is a fiduciary?
 There are a number of ways to find an individual or firm that abides by fiduciary duty:

 - SEC search tool: The SEC offers a search tool that allows you to look up relationship summaries, which includes information about how they’re registered, their professional background and more.
 If you already have an advisor, then they have to provide you with a copy of this information.

 - IAPD: You also can visit the SEC’s Investment Adviser Public Disclosure (IAPD) website to determine which advisors are RIAs and which are registered as a broker with FINRA (Financial Industry Regulatory Authority).
 You can also access an advisory firm’s Form ADV here, which provides information on its services, fee structure and any disciplinary disclosures.